PayPal

 Integration flow

-1. Obtain PayPal sandbox credentials from your Account Manager or request the Solidgate support team.
+1. Receive PayPal sandbox credentials from your account manager or contact us to request credentials.

 2. Follow the detailed documentation after receiving the API keys for the PayPal sandbox environment.